 With beautiful scenery and endless seasonal activities, fall in the Smoky Mountains is one of the very best times of the year for a vacation!
-Here are just seven of our favorite things about spending autumn in the Smokies:
+It’s no wonder why it’s the most popular season here in the Smokies.
+The leaves are changing colors, the weather gets cooler, and there are so many fun things to do in town!
+Here are 6 of our favorite things about spending autumn in the Smokies:

 1. Incredible Fall Colors

 Even if you didn’t make it to the Smoky Mountains in the early part of fall, there is still time to see some of the area’s beautiful foliage.
 The peak of the fall foliage usually comes in late October and will continue right into November.
-You can enjoy views of the amazing colors in a variety of locations, from the deck of your cabin, to scenic spots in the Great Smoky Mountains National Park, such as Newfound Gap Road and Cades Cove.
+You can enjoy views of the amazing colors in a variety of locations, from the deck of your cabin to scenic spots in the Great Smoky Mountains National Park, such as Newfound Gap Road and Cades Cove.
+The changing leaves is what truly brings people to town for fall in the Smoky Mountains!

 2. Early Holiday Shopping

+Although it is fall, it’s never too early to start holiday shopping!
 While you can always shop at the mall or online, the Smoky Mountains have many charming stores where you can find one-of-a-kind gifts.
-The Village in Gatlinburg, for example, offers 27 unique shops, boutiques, restaurants, and galleries that are great for holiday shopping.
+The Village Shops in Gatlinburg, for example, has over 20 unique shops, boutiques, restaurants, and galleries that are great for holiday shopping.
 You can also take the 8-mile Arts & Crafts Loop in Gatlinburg, where you can find many amazing handcrafted items.

 3. Autumn Hikes and Drives